 Thriving city through fishing

 Woudrichem is a fortified town that originated around the year 1000.
-Characteristic is the protected rampart with buildings that grew to about 300 houses from the end of the sixteenth, beginning of the seventeenth century.
-The strategic location caused Woudrichem to shake on its foundations quite often in the past.
-Together with fortress Gorinchem, Woudrichem ensured, with brute force, the closure of the river Waal to the enemy.
-Woudrichem was also one of the most important fishing towns for a long time.
-The Fisheries and Cultural History Museum provides a nice overview of Dutch river fishing.
-It is a charming fortress where you wander past historical highlights and authentic stores.
+Its strategic location often shook Woudrichem to its foundations in the past.
+Together with Gorinchem, Woudrichem, armed with heavey artillery, closed off the Wall River to the enemy.
+Woudrichem was also one of the most important fishing villages for a long time.
+The Fisheries and Cultural Historical Museum provides a nice overview of Dutch river fishing.
+It is a charming fortress where you wander along those historical highlights and authentic shops.

 Fort Vuren